HackYourFuture/JavaScript1/fundamentals/this.md

 ## Function.prototype.bind

-There is yet another way to set the `this` value, this time fixing it's value.
+There is yet another way to set the `this` value.
 This can be done through the `bind` method that is avaiable on every function (although it has no effect on fat arrow functions).

-To just fix the value of `this` you call the `bind` method with a single parameter, passing the value to be assigned to `this`.
+To set the value of `this` you call the `bind` method with a single parameter, passing the value to be assigned to `this`.
 (The `bind` method accepts additional parameters, but their use is beyond the scope of this article.
 See the reference below for more information).

 The `bind` method returns a new function for which the `this` value is fixed to the value specified in the `bind` parameter, as shown below.